roflmuffin/CounterStrikeSharp/docfx/docs/features/global-listeners.md

----
-title: Global Listeners
+# Global Listeners

-description: How to subscribe to CounterStrikeSharp global listeners.
+How to subscribe to CounterStrikeSharp global listeners.
----

 ## Adding a Listener